deruncie/SparseFactorMixedModel/README.md

 - should be able to replicate all analyses from paper (up to Monte-carlo error in Gibbs and in simulations)

 #### V1.1
 - Fixed calculation of genetic and interaction specific effects.
 The calculation and corresponding text of the paper missed $A^{-1}$.
-This should not greatly affect the results of the analyses presented in the paper, but will need to check.
-It doesn't affect Ayroles analysis.
+This mistake, as well as other errors in the paper are documented [here](Correction/Correction_items.pdf).
+A re-analysis of the simulations presented in the paper and an updated Appendix are presented [here](Correction/Corrected_Appendix.pdf).

 #### V2.0
-Nearly complete re-write of the model code, but should maintain identical function (I believe)
+Nearly complete re-write of the model code, but should maintain identical function \
 - variables have been re-named to more closely correspond to the paper
 - sampler function has been re-written to only sample.
 - A new function initializes the sampler, only run once